-- Duragloss 901- $8 @ Amazon.
-Better cleaning power then Gold Class, smells like cherries, can be found OTC.
+- Duragloss 901- $13.41 @ Amazon.
+Better cleaning power than Gold Class, smells like cherries, can be found OTC.
 Under the name ‘902’ in a gallon size.

 - Ultima Waterless Wash + – $20.99 @ Autopia.
 Another great, versatile product that can be diluted to serve as a clay lube, quick detailer, rinseless or waterless wash(ONR isn’t recommended for waterless).
 This product has a slight amount of protection that it leaves when used as a waterless or rinseless wash, and is very slick.